-Shooting Range Grant Application (doc) – can be filled in electronically
+Shooting Range Grant Application (docx) – can be filled in electronically

 Shooting Range Grant Application (pdf) –Fill-in electronically and print out form.
 Can also print out form and fill-in by hand

-2014 Shooting Range Grant Program cost-share applications must be submitted no later than 5 pm on Monday March 17, 2014 to be considered for funding.
-Application materials must be submitted by mail or fax only.
+2015 Shooting Range Grant Program cost-share applications must be submitted no later than 5 pm on Friday March 13, 2015 to be considered for funding.

 Funds are available through the Oregon Department of Fish and Wildlife for the construction, development and improvement of non-profit shooting ranges and associated facilities.
 The grant funding program is managed by the Information and Education Division’s Education Services Section in conjunction with the Shooting Range Development Advisory Committee.